Skip to content

 The group at highest risk for death include males in the 10 to 29 year range, mostly due to risk taking behavior.
 Females have the higher risk of psychological problems, such as PTSD and anxiety.

-Some might downplay the mental health risks of surviving a natural disaster.
-So here are a few quotes from survivors of Hurricane Sandy that might change your mind…
+Some might downplay the mental health risks of surviving a natural disaster, but they are real and becoming more widespread.
+Here are a few quotes from survivors of Hurricane Sandy that might change your mind…

 • A 5-year-old girl who was pulled from floodwaters clinging to her father hasn’t been able to attend kindergarten since the storm, Zagor said, because she’s too traumatized to be parted from him now.